 Psychological Evaluation and Assessment

 Psychological Evaluations: (24 required in the year).
 Interns complete a variety of psychological assessments.
 Interns may have the opportunity to perform intelligence testing, ADHD testing, adaptive behavior assessments, suicide risk assessments, autism evaluations and personality assessments.
 Interns administer, score and interpret psychological tests and develop recommendations based on the assessment results.
 Interns also collaborate with members involved in treatment planning to incorporate those recommendations to services provided.
 An “evaluation” is defined as an assessment which includes a diagnostic interview and at least two testing methods, along with a discussion regarding integrated findings and recommendations.
 It is considered an Integrated Report.
 24 evaluations are required to be completed during the year.
 Referrals for psychological evaluations generally come from Solutions’ Outpatient Clinic staff and are for diagnostic clarification.
 Frequent reasons for referral are for ADHD, autism, intellectual testing, questions about memory impairment, measurement of adaptive skills, neuropsychological screening, and assessment of parental capacity.
 Drs.
-Kao and Blake will supervise psychological evaluations, depending upon the location.
+Blake and Jones supervise psychological evaluations, depending upon the location.

 Behavioral Assessment: (2 required in the year).
 Interns receive training in performing behavioral assessment, including defining particular maladaptive behavior, identification of its function and development of strategies to impact this function.
 Completion of the behavioral assessment is followed by consultation with appropriate parties for follow up implementation of the recommendations.
 Referrals for these types of assessments generally come from county case managers and are for individuals with an identified disability who are on a Medicaid waiver and are working with multi-disciplinary teams.
 Some assessments come from Solutions’ autism clinic.
 Dr. Witte supervises Interns’ experience with behavioral assessment.